ryanoasis/dev-interview-study-guide/README.md

 ## Schedule

-- 1 hours each weekday
+- 3 hours each weekday
+  - 1 hour in the AM
+  - 2 hours in the PM
 - 3 hours each Saturday
 - 6 days a week
 - Monday through Saturday